niallpcarroll/walking-galway-history/README.md

 ### Languages Used
 This website has been created using HTML and CSS

 ### Frameworks, Libraries & Programs Used
-Google Fonts -  For fonts
++ Google Fonts -  For Philosopher font

-Git - For version control
++ Git - For version control

-Github - To save & store files and deployment
++ Github - To save & store files and deployment

-Gitpod - IDE used to write the code
++ Gitpod - IDE used to write the code

-Font Awesome - For icons used in header and footer
++ Font Awesome - For icons used in header and footer

-Balsamiq - For wireframes
++ Balsamiq - For wireframes

++ [Icons 8](https://icons8.com) for the Favicon image

 ## Deployment & Local Development

 ### Deployment